 Beta-Sitosterol and Hair Loss

+Beta-Sitosterol and hair loss treatment options.
 Beta-Sitosterol is a plant-derived sterol found in Saw palmetto and Pygeum Africanum.
 Studies have shown that the use of beta-sitosterol has improved urinary tract symptoms associated with benign prostatic hyperplasia .
 In addition, beta-sitosterol inhibits the proliferation of cancer cells in vitro .
 Recently, it has been discovered that Beta-Sitosterol is many times more potent than saw palmetto.
-Many members in the hair loss community are now using Beta-Sitosterol in their daily regimen as a result.
+Many members in the hair loss community have tried Beta-Sitosterol in their daily regimen as a result.

 References (related to beta-sitosterol):